CLI

 Shell

-Shell command allows you to open an ssh connection with the container where your application is running (application selected via the cli context).
+Shell command allows you to open a connection and execute commands directly on the container running application.

 $ qovery shell